 • Limit overwatering of plants – overwatering your plants can attract gnats.
 Gnats are attracted to moist areas and excess water, which is common in overwatered plants.
 Make sure your plant pots have proper drainage to limit water from settling in the pots.

-• Fix any leaks – Gnats are attracted to standing water, so make sure to fix any leaks in your home, including in sinks and pipes.
+• Fix any leaks – Gnats are attracted to stagnant water, so make sure to fix any leaks in your home, including in sinks and drain pipes.

 • Wash dirty dishes – wash any dirty dishes, pots, and pans, as gnats are attracted to soiled items.

-• Use screens – Install screens on your windows and doors to prevent gnats from entering your home.
+• Use screens – Install screens on your windows and doors to prevent gnats and fruit flies from entering your home.

 • Wipe down surfaces – Regularly wipe down your countertops, tables, and other surfaces to eliminate traces of spilled liquids or food particles.
 Sweep and mop the floors frequently, paying particular attention to corners and under appliances where crumbs may accumulate.